Table of Contents

 Export options

-In the figure, 2 is the texture export option.
-Since we only need a white model for occlusion, textures are not required.
+2 in the figure is the texture export option.
+Since we only need a white model for occlusion, textures are unnecessary.

-Crop and reduce the exported model in digital content creation software (e.g., Blender), then save it as Glb.
+Crop and reduce faces of the exported model in digital content creation software (e.g. Blender), then save as Glb.

 Tip